Financial Aid Satisfactory Academic Progress

 - Bachelor degree candidates may attempt a maximum of 180 credits.
 For example, if the student is pursuing a double competency and their degree plan requires more than 120 credits, then the student must still satisfy all requirements of their program without having to attempt more than 180 credits.

 - All courses attempted toward a student’s graduate program must be completed prior to 8 calendar years from the start date of the student’s initial term of admission.
 Exceptions to this policy will be considered for re-admitted students on a case-by-case basis and require program director and dean approval.
-Requests of consideration for exception to this policy must be submitted to the Exceptions Committee.

 Coursework Results Used to Measure Standards: